arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/incompatible-changes-in-3-12.md

 become orphan collections that you need to remove from the graph definition as well to drop the collections.

-## Client tools

-### jslint feature in arangosh removed

-The `--jslint` startup option and all of the underlying functionality has been removed from arangosh.
-The feature was mainly for internal purposes.

 ## HTTP RESTful API

 ### JavaScript-based traversal using `/_api/traversal` removed